sparsity-xyz/sparsity-demo/fibonacci-js/README.md

     sparsityxyz/fleet:latest fleet run --local
 ```

-Once the following signal appears in the terminal:
+Once the following signal appears in the terminal, it confirms that the fleet service has successfully started and is running.
+You can now proceed to the next section.

 ```
 I[2025-03-19|23:19:33.317] All historical data processed                module=eventListener
 ```

-it confirms that the fleet service has successfully started and is running.
-You can now proceed to the next section.

 ### 5. Interact with the Smart Contract
 Once everything is running locally, you can perform end-to-end testing by interacting with the smart contract.